TwitchPlaysPokemon/tpp-core/Core/README.md

 You need to customize a few configurations:
 - `Irc.Username` and `Irc.Password` contain the credentials of some Twitch account that will be the chat bot.
    You can obtain an oauth token from [here](https://twitchapps.com/tmi/)
+- Add your name to `Irc.OperatorNames` to be able to do stuff requiring elevated privileges, for example issuing the !stop command.
+- No chat messages are actually being sent by default.
+  To change this, set `Irc.Channel` to some unpopulated twitch channel, preferably the bot's own channel, and add the channel name to `Irc.SuppressionOverrides`.
+  You may also add your own name to `Irc.SuppressionOverrides` to be able to receive whispers.

 All unchanged entries can be deleted.
 Missing configurations revert to their default value.